-This January 2014, several hundred people will meet in Ocean Shores, Wash. for the 5th Annual Roanoke Conference, a yearly gathering of Republicans and conservatives in Washington State for engaging in open dialogue on issues, and no-barriers networking among elected officials, prominent political thinkers, and grassroots activists.
+This January 2014, several hundred people will meet in Ocean Shores, Wash. for the 5th Annual Roanoke Conference, a yearly gathering in Washington State for engaging in open dialogue on political issues, and no-barriers networking among elected officials, prominent political thinkers, and grassroots activists.

-Attendees will come from across Washington state and from a diverse set of backgrounds: elected officials including statewide, federal, legislative and local officeholders, campaign professionals, representatives from policy groups and think tanks, industry professionals, and grassroots activists old and young.
+Attendees will come from a diverse set of backgrounds: elected officials including statewide, federal, legislative and local officeholders, campaign professionals, representatives from policy groups and think tanks, industry professionals, and grassroots activists old and young.
 They come to the beach in the midst of winter because the Roanoke has become their “retreat,” a congenial and social setting for renewing solidarity and christening new connections.

 For four years now, they have come in growing numbers to discuss trends in politics, hear from experts on our most important issues, hear from the young people in our party and to work together to find solutions to common problems, and forge relationships that will be crucial in winning political battles on the road ahead.

 The original concept for the Roanoke was hatched as good ideas should be – between close friends who share a passion for politics.
 Their idea: To create a retreat-like atmosphere in which the up and coming generation of people passionate and interested in public policy and politics could form bonds that might knit together frayed coalitions in a swing “blue” state.

 The Roanoke has achieved that growth by successfully cultivating an inclusive and friendly atmosphere, attracting respected speakers to participate in panels addressing key issues on the horizon, hosting the state-wide College Republicans annual meeting and recruiting some of our nation’s most sought-after political voices to deliver the keynote at the conference’s signature Saturday evening gala dinner.